johnjdavisiv/rmba/README.md

 ```

+In reality, you would probably use 2000 or 10000 bootstrap replicates; 500 is just for the sake of speed here.
 While it's a bit silly to bootstrap the SE for the bias, it was easier to leave it in.
-Please let me know if this direct parametric boostrapping approach is flawed.

 ## Closing notes

-Hopefully you find this function useful, and hopefully it will help lead to broader use of Bland-Altman analysis for validation studies in biomechanics, physiology, and wearable technology research.
-Drop me a line or open an issue if you find any issues with it.
+Hopefully you find this function useful, and maybe it will even lead to broader use of Bland-Altman analysis for validation studies in biomechanics, physiology, and wearable technology research.
+Drop me a line or open an issue if you find any problems with it.
 If you use this in research, be sure to cite both the Parker et al. paper and the `nlme()` package.

 -J